ashira104/Lusternia-Packages/Packages by Others/README.md

  - Vital Gauges with Gold & XP - Ashira Updates 9.10.21 (Demonnic with updates by Ashira)
    - Bars for health, mana, ego, and power along with how much gold and essence/XP you have
    - Essence/XP is based on Demi or Non-Demi.

+Any questions or suggestions, I'm reachable on Discord as A-She-Ra#1046.